-Explanation: The ALLOC command failed for file indsn.
+Explanation: The ALLOC command failed for the indsn file.

 Operator response: RC is the return code from the ALLOC command.
 Use this to determine why the allocate step failed and resolve the problem and then retry the command.

 Unable to allocate Output file outdsn Return Code = RC